 This was my first attempt at making a savory galaxy-themed food.
 If you like galaxy-themed foods, check out my galaxy cake or my galaxy cupcakes.
-If you’re more into savory over sweet, and you’re here because you love sushi, check out my recipe for a savory sushi dinner cake.
+If you’re more into savory over sweet, and you’re here because you love sushi, check out my recipe for a savory sushi dinner cake and my sushi cupcakes.

 This recipe makes dinner for 3-4 people.

 Vegan Galaxy Sushi Rice Ingredients